-As part of your hiring process, you will be assigned three identifiers:
+As part of your hiring process, you will be assigned several identifiers:

-NID (network ID): an identifier used mostly for network access, often part of your first and last name
+NID (network ID): an identifier used for computer, network, and myUCF portal access

-If the system cannot find a record for you, then either your PAF has not been fully processed or it was processed that same day (it takes an overnight process to generate the NID and neither is available online until both have been generated.)
+If the system cannot find a record for you, then either your PAF has not been fully processed or it was processed that same day (it takes an overnight process to generate the NID.)
 You may wish to check with your department to verify all necessary materials have been submitted.

 In many departments, a central coordinator orders all the textbooks for everyone; inquire whether this is true in your department.
 If you are joining UCF with little time before the start of the semester, you will want to check first that the books have been ordered, and physically check that they are available for students for purchase in the bookstore.

-If your department requests that you order books yourself, do so online: http://ucf.bkstore.com/ (you may have to click on FACULTY)
+If your department requests that you order books yourself, do so online: https://www.facultyenlight.com/?storeNbr=327.

 Desk copies are typically arranged through a campus representative from the book publisher.
 One common method to be put in touch with this person is to ask a colleague or your department chair to email that representative with your name and contact information.
 If time is critical before the semester, you can arrange to acquire a desk copy of the textbook from the UCF bookstore.
 Your department chair or department administrative assistant can give you a letter that will enable you to pick up a copy of the text at the bookstore.
 When the desk copy you have ordered arrives, take it to your administrative assistant who will then deliver it to the bookstore to replace the one you were given.